A Simple Method for Predicting Covariance Matrices of Financial Returns: GARCH and MGARCH

 where $\mu$ is the mean return and $\epsilon_t$ is the innovation, and models the innovation as

-where $\sigma_t$ is the asset volatility, $z_t$ are independent $\mathcal N(0,1)$ and $p$ is the order of the ARCH predictor, often set to one.
-(Note that this paper assumes $\mu=0$.)
-The model parameters are $\omega$ and $a_1,\dots,a_p$.
-Estimating these parameters requires solving a nonconvex optimization problem~\cite{cov_barrat_2022}.
+where $\sigma_t$ is the asset volatility, $z_t$ are independent $\mathcal N(0,1)$, and $q$ and $p$ (often both set to one in practice) determine the GARCH order~\citep{bollerslev_1986}.
+(Recall that we assume zero mean.)
+The model parameters are $\omega$, $a_1, \ldots, a_q$, and $b_1, \ldots, b_p$.
+Estimating the model parameters requires solving a nonconvex optimization problem~\citep{cov_barrat_2022}.

-ARCH was introduced by Engle in~\cite{engle_1982}.
-It set the foundation for a wide variety of popular volatility and correlation predictors and earned him the 2003 Nobel Memorial Prize in Economic Sciences.
+With $p=0$ we recover the autoregressive conditional heteroscedastic (ARCH) predictor, introduced in the seminal paper by~\citet{engle_1982}.
+This paper set the foundation for a wide variety of popular volatility and correlation predictors and earned him the 2003 Nobel Memorial Prize in Economic Sciences.